Full-length, total RNA, single-cell transcriptomics

 We'll send the sequencing libraries to one of our partners for sequencing.
 When we get the data back, we'll perform a preliminary data analysis, then send the data back to you.

 As with all of our services, we provide ongoing support from our single-cell sequencing specialists.
-For each SORT-seq project, we provide the following:
+We provide the following for each VASA-seq project:

 - Regular email updates during plate processing